lukehanson2429/Explore-Siquijor/README.md

 * As a new user I want to be able to understand the the purpose of the website.
 * As a new user I want to be able to navigate intuitively.
-* As a new user I want to find out more information to help make a informed decision on whether this would be a place I'm interested in visiting.
 * As a new user If I'm interested in visiting how do I get there?
 * As a new user what does the site owner recommend.
 * As a new user how do I find out what hostels, restaurants/bars & attractions are on the island.